KumiSukka/Vr_Test/README.md

 addons:
 meshslicing
 kaykits protoyt & dungeon asset packs
+Godot xr tools & Godot xr Openxr loaders

 Controls:
-	x/a is for jumping
+	a is for jumping
+ 	x for teleport
-	y/b is for changing stance/changing to swimmin in sea level left joystick teleportation
+	y/b is for changing stance/changing to swimmin in sea level left joystick turn left and right
-	right joystick turning and backwards and forward moving front thumbers action
+	right joystick backwards and forward moving
+	front thumbers action
 	back thumbers pick up or grap